David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `area(counter) = {num_bits(Int), num_bits(Int), num_bits(Int)}`

 ### Empty Periods
-Operators does not accept or emit data during empty periods.
+Operators do not accept or emit data during empty periods.
 Empty periods enable Aetherling to express (1) operators with different input and output throughputs and (2) schedules with underutilization.
 1. Empty clocks enable `TSeq`s with different `n` parameters to express different throughputs.
     1. For example, `Up_1d_t` takes in one input on one clock cycle and then repeatedly outputs it for multiple clock cycles.